crownpku/text2vec/README.md

 2. Use Average of Word Embeddings (TODO)

-3. Use Weighted Word Embeddings wrt TFIDF (TODO)
+3. Use Weighted Word Embeddings wrt TFIDF (DONE)

 4. Use Gensim Doc2Vec (TODO)